1e11e/lite-libs/src/main/java/libs/lite/cli/README.md

     GIT style:  "--key=<value>"
     CURL style: "--key <value>",  or any other way you want

-Short options are a single char so the dash is automatically prepended: `'b'` becomes `"-b"`.
+Short options are a single char so the dash is automatically prepended, i.e. `'b'` becomes `"-b"`.
 It means you can't have a short option like `-cp` for classpath since it would be treated as clustered short options.
-If no short option is wanted, set it to a blank char ' ' (since it is a char it can't be empty '' or null).
+If no short option is wanted, set it to a blank char `' '` (since it is a char it can't be empty or null).

-If no long option name is wanted, the field can either be empty "" or used for short option help.
-Anything not starting with "--" can be written and will be displayed instead of the short option name, so make sure to include it.
+If no long option name is wanted, the field can either be an empty string or used for short option help.
+Anything not starting with `--` can be written and will be displayed instead of the short option name, so make sure to include it.

 Example, only a short option and no long option.
 The following will display `-d<1..3>` in the help:
    ```java